Paul Wellstone: Death

 On October 25, 2002, Wellstone, along with seven others, died in an airplane crash in northeastern Minnesota, at 10:22 a.m.
 He was 58 years old.
-The other victims were his wife, Sheila; one of his three children, Marcia; the two pilots Richard Conry and Michael Guess; and campaign staffers Mary McEvoy, Tom Lapic and Will McLaughlin.
+The other victims were his wife, Sheila; one of his three children, Marcia; the pilots, Richard Conry and Michael Guess; and campaign staffers Mary McEvoy, Tom Lapic and Will McLaughlin.
+Autopsy reports determined that five of the passengers likely died instantly upon impact, while three others—McEvoy, Lapic, and McLaughlin—showed signs of smoke inhalation from the ensuing fire.
 The airplane was en route to Eveleth, where Wellstone was to attend the funeral of Martin Rukavina, a steelworker whose son Tom Rukavina served in the Minnesota House of Representatives.
 Wellstone decided to go to the funeral instead of a Minneapolis rally and fundraiser attended by Mondale and fellow Senator Ted Kennedy.
 He was to debate Norm Coleman in Duluth, Minnesota, that night.

-The Beechcraft King Air A100 airplane crashed into dense forest about two miles from the Eveleth airport, while operating under instrument flight rules.
+The Beechcraft King Air A100 plane crashed into dense forest about two miles from the Eveleth airport, while operating under instrument flight rules.
 It had no flight data recorders.
 Autopsy toxicology results on both pilots were negative for drug or alcohol use.
 Icing, though widely reported on in following days, was considered and eventually rejected as a significant factor in the crash.
 The National Transportation Safety Board (NTSB) judged that while cloud cover might have prevented the flight crew from seeing the airport, icing did not affect the plane's performance during its descent.

-The FBI, which initially sent agents to help recover debris, investigated possible foul play in the crash.
+The Federal Bureau of Investigation (FBI), which initially sent agents to help recover debris, investigated possible foul play in the crash.
 After a few days, it determined that the crash was accidental, but only after following several criminal leads involving death threats.
 Wellstone had been receiving death threats since he took office; the FBI tapped his phone to locate the callers.
-Documents about the FBI's involvement in investigating Wellstone's death were not publicly released until October 2010.
+Documents about the FBI's involvement in investigating Wellstone's death were not publicly released until 2010.
 Government documents also indicated that the FBI had been following Wellstone before he became a senator, and included records dating as far back as his arrest at a 1970 antiwar protest.